awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 **Availability Zones**

-If your account supports EC2\-VPC only, the Spot Fleet launches the instances in the default subnet of the lowest\-priced Availability Zone that you specified\.
-If your account supports EC2\-Classic, the Spot Fleet launches the instances in the lowest\-priced Availability Zone that you specified\.
+The Spot Fleet launches the instances in the default subnet of the lowest\-priced Availability Zone that you specified\.

 ```
 {